Rescission (Contract) - Definition

 Government, Legal System, Administrative Law, & Constitutional Law Legal Disputes - Civil & Criminal Law Agency Law HR, Employment, Labor, & Discrimination Business Entities, Corporate Governance & Ownership Business Transactions, Antitrust, & Securities Law Real Estate, Personal, & Intellectual Property Commercial Law: Contract, Payments, Security Interests, & Bankruptcy Consumer Protection Insurance & Risk Management Immigration Law Environmental Protection Law Inheritance, Estates, and Trusts

 Rescission simply refers to the cancellation or termination or a contract by an individual.
-In contract law, rescission is the right held by individuals which allows them to cancel or repeal the terms of a contract, hence, returning it to the state maintained before the agreement was made.
-Parties in a contract can resort to rescission if some error occured in the terms of the contract.
-Rescission can also occur if there is an alteration of terms or misrepresentation influenced by the other party.
-When a contract is rescinded, it has been terminated from the time it was initially made, hence, the contract ceases to exist.
+More specifically, in contract law, rescission is the right held by individuals which allows them to cancel or repeal the terms of a contract, hence, returning it to the state maintained before the agreement was made.

 Rescission can also be regarded as an act of unwinding a contract.
 When a contract is rescinded, its terms are cancelled or repealed by a party.